Garden Acres, California

 Garden Acres is a census-designated place (CDP) in San Joaquin County, California, United States.
 The population was 11,398 at the 2020 census, up from 10,648 at the 2010 census.
 It is the most populous CDP in San Joaquin County.

 Geography

 Garden Acres is located at (37.961373, -121.231345).

 According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi, all of it land.

-Popular nickname of the community is Okieville.
+The popular nickname of the community is Okieville.
 All of Okieville lies east of California Highway 99.
 Garden Acres is further subdivided; as north of Main Street is known as Bigville, and south of Main Street known as Littleville.

 Demographics

+Garden Acres first appeared as an unincorporated community in the 1970 U.S. census; and as a census-designated place in the 1980 United States census.